Skills

 Reference files

-- memory.md — Decision logic for when to
+- memory.md — decision logic for when to

 index,fetch,store, andrecall.
-Covers the hybrid retrieval strategy, store-by-default policy, and full lifecycle examples. - wren-sql.md — How the CTE-based rewrite pipeline works.
-Explains how the engine injects model CTEs, what SQL features are supported, and how to use
+Covers the hybrid retrieval strategy, store-by-default policy, and full lifecycle examples. - wren-sql.md — how the CTE-based rewrite pipeline works.
+Explains

 dry-planto diagnose errors layer by layer.